thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ## Prerequisites

-If you don't have access to a running ThingsBoard instance, you can use [**Live Demo**](https://demo.thingsboard.io) or [**ThingsBoard Cloud**](https://thingsboard.cloud) to connect your gateway.
+- Before initiating the Gateway setup, ensure that the ThingsBoard server is up and running.
+The simplest approach is to utilize the [Live Demo](https://demo.thingsboard.io) or [ThingsBoard Cloud](https://thingsboard.cloud).
+Alternatively, you can install ThingsBoard manually by following the steps outlined in the [Installation Guide](/docs/user-guide/install/installation-options/).
+- Before moving forward, ensure Docker is installed and properly configured on your machine.
+If you haven't installed Docker yet, you can download it from the [official Docker website](https://docs.docker.com/engine/install/) and follow their installation guide for your specific operating system.

-If you don't have a dashboard installed, you can download Gateway widget bundle [here](/docs/iot-gateway/resources/thingsboard-gateway-widget-bundle.json){:target="_blank" download="thingsboard-gateway-widget-bundle.json"} and ThingsBoard IoT Gateways dashboard [here](/docs/iot-gateway/resources/thingsboard-gateways-dashboard.json){:target="_blank" download="thingsboard-gateways-dashboard.json"}.
+- If you don't have a dashboard installed, you can download Gateway widget bundle [JSON file here](/docs/iot-gateway/resources/thingsboard-gateway-widget-bundle.json){:target="_blank" download="thingsboard-gateway-widget-bundle.json"} and ThingsBoard IoT Gateways dashboard [JSON file here](/docs/iot-gateway/resources/thingsboard-gateways-dashboard.json){:target="_blank" download="thingsboard-gateways-dashboard.json"}.
+You can do this using the section below:

+### (Optional) Import gateway widgets bundle and dashboard

+First, we have to import gateway widgets bundle, for this purpose, use the following steps:

+{% assign importWidgetsBundle = '
+    ===
+        image: /images/gateway/dashboard/wl-import-bundle-gateway-1-ce.png,
+        title: Go to the "**Widgets Library**" page, and click the "**+**" button in the upper right corner of the "**Widgets Bundles**" page.
+Select "**Import widgets bundle**" from the drop-down menu.
+    ===
+        image: /images/gateway/dashboard/wl-import-bundle-gateway-2-ce.png,
+        title: In the popup, you will be prompted to upload the downloaded gateway widgets bundle JSON file.
+Drag and drop a file from your computer, then click "**Import**" to add a widget bundle to the library.
+    ===
+        image: /images/gateway/dashboard/wl-import-bundle-gateway-3-ce.png,
+        title: The widgets bundle is imported.
+'
+%}

+{% include images-gallery.liquid showListImageTitles="true" imageCollection=importWidgetsBundle %}

+To import ThingsBoard IoT Gateways dashboard, follow these steps:

+{% assign importGatewayDashboard = '
+    ===
+        image: /images/gateway/dashboard/import-dashboard-gateway-1-ce.png,
+        title: Go to the "**Dashboards**" page and click on the "**+**" button in the upper right corner of the page and select "**Import dashboard**" from the drop-down menu;
+    ===
+        image: /images/gateway/dashboard/import-dashboard-gateway-2-ce.png,
+        title: In the import dashboard window, upload downloaded the gateway dashboard JSON file and click "**Import**".
+    ===
+        image: /images/gateway/dashboard/import-dashboard-gateway-3-ce.png,
+        title: Dashboard imported.
+Click on the row with the name of the dashboard to open it.
+'
+%}

+{% include images-gallery.liquid showListImageTitles="true" imageCollection=importGatewayDashboard %}

-## Create new gateway device on ThingsBoard
+## Step 1.
+Create new gateway device on ThingsBoard

 First, we have to add a gateway device to your ThingsBoard instance.
 You can do this using following steps: